 Phillip is a member of the American Board of Trial Advocates (ABOTA).
 He has twice been recognized in VerdictSearch's "Top Texas Verdicts" (2009 and 2010) for jury verdicts he obtained involving fraud and breach of contract.
 He was named the Texas “Litigator of the Week” by the Texas Lawyer in October 2015 for his defense victory in a $25 million commercial dispute.
-Phillip has also been recognized in Legal 500 US (2011-2016) and Chambers USA (2013-2014).
+Phillip has also been recognized in The Legal 500 United States (2011-2015, 2016, 2018) and Chambers USA (2013-2014).

 Recent Notable Matters

 Construction product manufacturer — represented metal building components manufacturer as defendant in state court jury trial involving fraud, deceptive trade practices act violations, warranty, and breach of contract.
 Obtained defense verdict for client

 Chemical plant owner — represented in multi-million dollar construction defect and payment dispute

 Construction product manufacturer — represented siding materials manufacturer as defendant in state court jury trial involving deceptive trade practices act violations, warranty, and breach of contract.
 Case settled just prior to jury returning a defense verdict for client

 Individual plaintiff — represented yacht owner as plaintiff in state court jury trial involving product defect, fraud, deceptive trade practices act violations, warranty, and breach of contract.
 Obtained verdict for client, including findings of fraud, Texas DTPA violations, and knowing and intentional conduct under the DTPA

 Storage and transportation company — represented a worldwide operator of tank storage terminals as plaintiff in multi-million dollar litigation against a competitor involving breach of contract and railroad access issues.
 Obtained numerous temporary injunctions for client.
 Case settled favorably on the eve of trial.